podkrepi-bg/frontend/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-If you want to be added or removed from this list please follow up on https://github.com/daritelska-platforma/frontend/issues/2
+If you want to be added or removed from this list please follow up on [this issue](https://github.com/daritelska-platforma/frontend/issues/2).

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind are welcome!